dolmagrg123/ecommerce_terraform_deployment/README.md

 4. Of all of the orders placed, which product was the most sold?
 Please prodide the top 3.

 Provide the SQL query used to gather this information as well as the answer.

+### "CONCLUSION"

+We used terraform and jenkins to automate the infrastructure.
+With additional automation the process will be simpler.